cylmat/cheats/php/solid.md

   - High-level modules should not depend on low-level modules.
 Both should depend on abstractions (e.g., interfaces).
   - Abstractions should not depend on details.
 Details (concrete implementations) should depend on abstractions.

+Component cohesion

+Component coupling
+- REP: Reuse/Release Equivalence Principle (The granular of reuse is the granular of release.)
+- CRP: Common Reuse Principle (The classes in a component are reused together.
+If you reuse one of the classes in a component, you reuse them all.)
+- CCP: Common Closure Principle
+  * The classes in a component should be closed together against the same kinds of changes.
+  * A change that affects a component affects all the classes in that component and no other components.
+- ADP: Acyclic Dependencies Principle
+- SDP: Stable-Dependency Principle (Depend in the direction of stability.)
+- SAP: Stable-Abstractions Principle (A component should be as abstract as it is stable.)

 CUPID: (Dan North, BDD)
 * Composable: Small surface & minimal dependencies
 * Unix philo: Do one thing well